haskell-servant/haskell-servant.github.io/posts/2016-01-21-servant-swagger.md

 # Swagger-servant

-Thankfully David Johnson and Nickolay Kudasanov have written two wonderful Haskell libraries, [swagger2](https://hackage.haskell.org/package/swagger2) and [servant-swagger](https://hackage.haskell.org/package/servant-swagger), that automate nearly all of that process for `servant` APIs.
+Thankfully David Johnson and Nickolay Kudasov have written two wonderful Haskell libraries, [swagger2](https://hackage.haskell.org/package/swagger2) and [servant-swagger](https://hackage.haskell.org/package/servant-swagger), that automate nearly all of that process for `servant` APIs.
+They use the mechanism that guides most of the `servant` ecosystem - interpreters for the type-level DSL for APIs that is `servant` - to generate a swagger spec for that API.
+Here's an example:

+>
+gg